Fuwuana/Wallpaper-Archive/README.md

 Then you can set the wallpaper to the .xml file in Gnome tweaks (Only tested on Gnome, I intend to run tests on other DE's soon but I know Budgie does not currently support .xml files).
 I use [Dynamic Wallpaper Editor](https://github.com/maoschanz/dynamic-wallpaper-editor) to create and edit the .xml files.

 ***

-This project is inspired by DistroTubes vast collection of wallpapers over at https://gitlab.com/dwt1/wallpapers
+This project is inspired by DistroTube's vast collection of wallpapers over at https://gitlab.com/dwt1/wallpapers